 Most models oﬀer and promise enhanced organizational eﬀectiveness — winning, in other words.
 They are typically a combination of ‘solutions’ and ‘transformation’ that sell prescriptive advice.
 They are marketed as solutions, but are mainly packaging of observable patterns operating in defined and established contexts that are presumed to be stable and/ or repeatable.

 Often as not, they generate much light and heat in the name of implementing responsiveness and an ability to navigate the growing complexity, whilst doing relatively little or nothing to grow or support real, flexible and sustainable responsiveness.

 However, make no mistake.
-During the past 50+ years, we in the western world (and around the globe) have benefited greatly during the past century from the codification and modelling of eﬃciency, planning forward, budgeting and our understandings of human psychology in the context of homo economicus.
+We in the western world (and around the globe) have benefited greatly during the past century from the codification and modelling of eﬃciency, planning forward, budgeting and our understandings of human psychology in the context of homo economicus.

 The methods and models of « how-to » dominate

 We’ve been living through the late stages of an era dominated by assumptions about predictability, eﬃciency, reproducibility, control of quality and an ongoing quest to replace expensive and variable human labour with processes and automation that delivers those characteristics at massive scale.

 As the quest for reliable success and continuous improvement has continued and grown, it has come to define our times.
 During this journey, we have witnessed (via a plethora of semantically defined models) the evolution of the concepts of management science take shape in tools that codify: